sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Fingerprint view.</figcaption>
 </figure>

-### Compound classes (CANOPUS) tab
+### Compound Classes tab

-Compound class predictions are visualized as table similar to molecular fingerprints: Each row in the table describes one class.
-The *posterior probability* is the probability that the measured spectrum (given the chosen molecular formula) belongs to this compound class.
+The `Compound Classes` tab visualizes the [CANOPUS](({ "/advanced-background-information/#compound-classes" | relative_url })) compound class predictions in a table format.
+Each row in the table represents one compound class.
+The *posterior probability* indicates the likelihood that the measured spectrum, given the chosen molecular formula, belongs to that class.
 The other columns contain all related information from the [ClassyFire](http://classyfire.wishartlab.com/) ontology.

 Above the table are two lists: **main classes** and **alternative classes**.
 The main class of a measurement is the